ReyFScode/DSO-notes/Ansible Notes.md

 # **Using Variables**
+**Really good variable docs: [Learn how to use Ansible variables with examples – 4sysops](https://4sysops.com/archives/learn-how-to-use-ansible-variables-with-examples/#:~:text=You%20can%20pass%20variables%20via%20the%20command%20line,variables%20when%20running%20your%20playbook%20or%20ad-hoc%20commands.)**
 Variables in Ansible are used to store and manage data that can be used within playbooks and templates.

 Variables can be defined at various levels: